-Results from simulations with varied impact parameter (b' = 0.45 to 0.85), $\gamma$ (0.11, 0.13 and 0.15), $v{imp}$ (1.0 to 1.1 $v{esc}$ ), N (20,000 to 120,000 particles) and initial object thermal state ("warm" vs. "hot") are shown in Figs. 8 through 11 which contain results from 98 simulations.
-In general, there are fairly consistent trends in the mass and angular momentum placed into orbit similar to those identified in Canup, Ward & Cameron (2001) and CA01, with both quantities generally increasing with increasing impact parameter.
+Results from simulations with varied impact parameter $(b' = 0.45 \text{ to } 0.85), \gamma$ (0.11, 0.13, and 0.15), v{imp} (1.0 to 1.1vesc), N (20,000 to 120,000 particles) and initial object thermal state ("warm" vs. "hot") are shown in Figs. 8 through 11 which contain results from 98 simulations.
+In general, there are fairly consistent trends in the mass and angular momentum placed into orbit similar to those identified in Canup et al. (2001) and CA01, with both quantities generally increasing with increasing impact parameter.
 The fraction of iron in the disk, as well as the fraction of the disk originating from the impactor, also both tend to increase with increasingly grazing impacts.
 Of all of these quantities, the orbiting angular momentum shows the most consistency, while the iron fraction generally has the widest scatter across different simulations, likely a result of the relatively fewer number of SPH particles describing the disk iron.

 The maximum yield (both in terms of mass and angular momentum) of iron-depleted material occurs consistently in the impact parameter range of 0.7 < b' < 0.75.
-Many of the cases in this "peak" have a similar morphology to that seen in Figures 2 and 7, with the post-impact impactor re-coalescing into two distinct clumps, the inner of which contains the impactor core and re-collides with the Earth, while the outer contains primarily impactor mantle and avoids direct impact with the Earth, providing a major source of mass for the orbiting disk.
+Many of the cases in this "peak" have a similar morphology to that seen in Figs. 2 and 7, with the post-impact impactor re-coalescing into two distinct clumps, the inner of which contains the impactor core and re-collides with the Earth, while the outer contains primarily impactor mantle and avoids direct impact with the Earth, providing the major source of mass for the orbiting disk.
 For smaller impact parameters, increasingly head-on collisions yield less orbiting material because a smaller portion of the impactor shears past the target during the initial impact.
 For somewhat larger impact parameters, the impactor typically re-accumulates after the initial impact into a fairly coherent single object, which then re-impacts with a slightly reduced impact parameter due to energy loss associated with the initial impact.
 For very oblique impacts (b' > 0.8) the yields of orbiting material can be large, but they usually contain too much iron to be lunar forming candidates.
-In general, the mass fraction of orbiting iron increases with impact parameter, as has been found previously (Canup, Ward & Cameron 2001; Canup & Asphaug 2001).
+In general, the mass fraction of orbiting iron increases with impact parameter, as has been found previously (Canup et al., 2001; CA01).

-5.1 Effect of resolution and initial thermal state
+5.1.
+Effect of resolution and initial thermal state

-Figure 8 shows results from simulations in which N and the initial thermal state of the colliding objects were varied for impacts that all had $\gamma = 0.13$ and $v{imp} = v{esc}$ .
+Figure 8 shows results from simulations in which N and the initial thermal state of the colliding objects were varied for impacts that all had $\gamma = 0.13$ and $v{imp} = v{esc}$.
 The scatter in the results shows no clear dependence on either resolution or initial thermal state for the values considered here.

-We note that for a 3-D simulation, linear resolution scale s as $N^{1/3}$ , so that characteristic smoothing lengths vary by only about a factor of 1.6 across the span of resolutions considered here (see also discussion in Section VI).
+We note that for a 3D simulation, linear resolution scales as $N^{1/3}$, so that characteristic smoothing lengths vary by only about a factor of 1.6 across this span of resolutions (see also discussion in Section 6).

-5.2 Effect of impact velocity
+5.2.
+Effect of impact velocity

-Previous high-resolution simulations (Cameron 1997, 2000, 2001; CA01) considered the limiting case of $v{imp} = v{esc}$ , but higher values would result if the impactor and protoearth had a sufficiently large relative velocity at infinity, $v{\infty}$ .
-Limits on $v{\infty}$ -values appropriate for a lunar-forming impact provide constraints on the pre-collision impactor and target orbits.
+Previous high-resolution simulations (Cameron, 1997, 2000, 2001; CA01) considered the limiting case of $v{imp} = v{esc}$, but higher values would result if the impactor and protoearth had a sufficiently large relative velocity at infinity, v{∞} .
+Limits on v{∞} -values appropriate for a lunar-forming impact provide constraints on the pre-collision impactor and target orbits.